-- A grade of "I" is included in the calculation of the CGPA as a failing grade and counts as credit hours attempted for calculating the completion rate. - Courses that remain as an "I" at the end of 8th week of the beginning of next term will automatically become an "F" grade. - Incomplete and Withdrawal grades may have an adverse effect on the successful course completion percentage of a student if he/she has been charged tuition for any part of the course. - The "I" grade is only issued for verifiable, unavoidable reasons.
+- A grade of "I" is included in the calculation of the cGPA as a failing grade and counts as credit hours attempted for calculating the completion rate. - Courses that remain as an "I" at the end of 8th week of the beginning of next term will automatically become an "F" grade. - Incomplete and Withdrawal grades may have an adverse effect on the successful course completion percentage of a student if he/she has been charged tuition for any part of the course. - The "I" grade is only issued for verifiable, unavoidable reasons.
 Since the "I" grade extends enrollment in the course, requirements for satisfactory completion will be established through student/faculty consultation and documented on the student's transcript.

-Prior to the submission of a grade change from an Incomplete to an actual letter grade, an instructor must send a request for grade re-submission to the Registrar by email.
-Upon receiving the request, the Registrar enables the grade book to allow a grade to be amended by the instructor.
-Then, the instructor will make changes to the grade book on the faculty portal and re-submit the grade to the Registrar via the faculty portal.
+A Grade Change Request Form must be submitted to change the "I" to a letter grade.
+Upon receipt of the Grade Change Form, the Registrar enables the gradebook to allow a grade to be amended by the instructor.
+Then, the instructor will make changes to the gradebook on the faculty portal and re-submit the grade to the Registrar via the faculty portal.